-- 6.1 This section supersedes paragraphs 5.21 and 5.22 of the Guideline. - 6.2 An AI may rely on intermediaries to perform customer due diligence procedures.
-However, the ultimate responsibility for knowing the customer always remains with the AI. - An AI should assess whether the intermediaries they use are "fit and proper" and are exercising adequate due diligence procedures.
-In this regard the following criteria should be used to identify whether an intermediary can be relied upon: - (a) the intermediary must comply with customer due diligence procedures which are equivalent to, or more stringent than, those prescribed by the HKMA; - (b) the customer due diligence procedures of the intermediary should be as rigorous as those which the AI would have conducted itself for the customer; - (c) the AI must satisfy itself as to the reliability of the systems put in place by the intermediary to verify the identity of the customer; and - (d) the AI must reach agreement with the intermediary that it will be permitted to verify the due diligence undertaken by the intermediary at any stage. - To provide additional assurance that these criteria can be met, it is advisable for an AI to rely, to the extent possible, on intermediaries which are: - (a) regulated by the HKMA, Securities and Futures Commission or Insurance Authority or by an authority that performs functions equivalent to these; and - (b) incorporated in, or operating from, a jurisdiction that is a member of the FATF or an equivalent jurisdiction4. - An AI should conduct periodic reviews to ensure that an intermediary upon which it relies continues to conform to the criteria set out above. - All relevant identification data and other documentation pertaining to the customer's identity should be immediately submitted by the intermediary to the AI for review5.
-These should be accompanied by an Intermediary Certificate (see Annex) duly signed by the intermediary.
-Relevant documentation should consist of either the original
+- 6.1 This section supersedes paragraphs 5.21 and 5.22 of the Guideline.
+It refers to intermediaries which introduce customers to an AI. - 6.2 An AI may rely on such intermediaries to perform customer due diligence procedures.
+However, the ultimate responsibility for knowing the customer always remains with the AI. - 6.3 An AI should assess whether the intermediaries they use are "fit and proper" and are exercising adequate due diligence procedures.
+In this regard the following criteria should be used to identify whether an intermediary can be relied upon [IN 28]: - (a) the customer due diligence procedures of the intermediary should be as rigorous as those which the AI would have conducted itself for the customer; - (b) the AI must satisfy itself as to the reliability of the systems put in place by the intermediary to verify the identity of the customer; and - (c) the AI must reach agreement with the intermediary that it will be permitted to verify the due diligence undertaken by the intermediary at any stage. - 6.4 To provide additional assurance that these criteria can be met, it is advisable for an AI to rely, to the extent possible, on intermediaries which are incorporated in, or operating from, a jurisdiction that is a member of the FATF or an equivalent jurisdiction [IN 14] and: - (a) regulated by the HKMA, Securities and Futures Commission or Insurance Authority or by an authority that performs functions equivalent to these; or - (b) if not so regulated, are able to demonstrate that they have adequate procedures to prevent money laundering. - 6.5 An AI should conduct periodic reviews to ensure that an intermediary upon which it relies continues to conform to the criteria set out above.
+This may involve review of the relevant policies and procedures of the intermediary and sample checks of the due diligence conducted. - 6.6 An Intermediary Certificate (see Annex) duly signed by the intermediary should be obtained by AIs, together with all relevant identification data and other documentation pertaining to the customer's identity [IN 29].
+Relevant documentation should consist of either the original documentation (which is preferable) or copies that have been certified by a suitable certifier. - 6.7 The purpose of obtaining the underlying documentation is to ensure that it is immediately available on file for reference purposes by the AI or relevant authorities such as the HKMA and the JFIU, and for on-going monitoring of the customer.
+It will also enable the AI to verify that the intermediary is doing its job properly.
+It is not the intention that the AI should use the documentation, as a matter of course, to repeat the due diligence conducted by the intermediary.